Compare · Property-data alternative

 ›Is Roofbird a BatchLeads alternative for roofers?

-Yes — it replaces the 'build list, skip-trace, canvass' loop with a roofing-native version: AI scores every roof in your area from satellite, storm data confirms exposure, and each unlocked lead carries skip-traced, DNC-scrubbed owner contacts.
+Yes — it replaces the 'build list, skip-trace, canvass' loop with a roofing-native version: AI reads satellite AND ground-level Street View together into one assessment with its own 0–100 buy-probability score, storm data confirms exposure, and each unlocked lead carries DNC-scrubbed owner contacts plus the full property record (value, year built, last sale, beds/baths, sq ft, tax, lender).

 ›Can BatchLeads tell me which roofs are damaged?

 No. BatchLeads works from public-record property data, which contains no roof-condition information.
-Roof condition is exactly what Roofbird's AI vision reads from satellite imagery.
+Roof condition is exactly what Roofbird's AI vision reads from satellite imagery and ground-level Street View.

 ›Which has better skip tracing?